 Loving and firm response that builds healthy self-esteem:

 Responding from a place of mature love and firmness would look a lot different.
 The son comes home late, and the parent responds by telling him how relieved they are to know that he is safe.
 Then they tell him it is late and they are too upset to discuss what the consequences will be for breaking his agreement with them.
 Then they go to bed—yes, that's right!
 This strategy allows the teen to stew all night wondering what the consequences will be; it gives him time to think about his actions, how he worried his loving parents, and how he possibly jeopardized the lives of his friends.

 By morning, everyone has calmed down, and you as the parent have had time to think about how you will respond—increasing the likelihood of an influential conversation with your teen and a successful response that is both loving and effective.
 Some possible consequences could be losing driving privileges for a month, doing some extra chores to make up for the lost sleep of the parents, an earlier curfew for a limited time with an opportunity to be prompt and restore trust, and some loving action to repair for the worry he caused you, such as an apology.

 If the teen blew it because of peer pressure, now is a time to reinforce the skill of how to say no in an age-appropriate and effective way.
 Perhaps this is the time to talk about different ways he could have handled the situation and still kept his agreement with you, such as bringing his friends to the house on time and asking if they could play Xbox together for the next hour in the safety of your home.

-For more support or new parenting skills in your tool belt, feel free to explore all the great resources at Heartmanity.com or reach out for more personalized help through the mentoring programs available.
+For support or to learn new parenting skills, feel free to explore all the great resources at Heartmanity.com or reach out for more personalized help through the mentoring programs available.